We Need To Change The Way We Talk About Frizz

-But I'm here to offer an alternative narrative — one in which gals who have coarse, curly, fuzzy, wavy, natural textures get to rock the gorgeous hair they've got.
+But I'm here to offer an alternative narrative — one in which girls who have coarse, curly, fuzzy, wavy, natural textures get to rock the gorgeous hair they've got.
 Because our locks aren't a problem to be fixed.
-Oh, hell no. They're a gift to be embraced, dammit!
+They're a gift to be embraced, dammit!

 With all of this in mind, we tapped Jeanie Syfu, a hair extraordinaire and Tresemmé spokesperson who is a mainstay backstage at fashion shows.
 Syfu adores frizz — just take a peek at some of the incredible hairstyles she's created.